DougTheDruid/SoT-Actor-Names/README.md

 You are free to use this list in your own development, or submit a pull request/issue if you find problems for a specific mapping.

+For community support, please contact me on Discord: DougTheDruid#2784